la2050/archive/_projects/2016/co-lab-co-llaboration-resident-driven-co-created-social-change.md

   gatherings","Government responsiveness to residents’ needs","Participation in
   neighborhood councils","Rates of volunteerism","Total number of local social media friends and connections Angelenos have","Voting rates"]
+project_proposal_impact:
+  - Social & emotional support
+  - Cultural events
+  - Public/open streets gatherings
+  - Government responsiveness to residents’ needs
+  - Participation in neighborhood councils
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
+  - Voting rates
+project_proposal_description: >-
+  Co/Lab is an innovative response to the prevalence of top-down, institutionally-led social service programs.

+  As the first initiative of its kind in LA County, & perhaps the country, Co/Lab is designed to put power back into the hands of residents.
+By leveraging SBCC’s capacity to mobilize Relationship-Based Organizing strategies, Co/Lab will empower residents to work alongside institutions to create & implement a county-wide projects mirroring the success of SBCC’s CFSK & iHeart Models.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - South Bay
+  - Gateway Cities
+  - Antelope Valley
+  - County of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   Low-income LA County residents are marginalized by top-down, “expert” consultants & institutionally-led programs.
 Traditional approaches to social